ProRaster Scientific

 Alternatively, follow this link to the ProRaster Scientific store website and from there you can access the Microsoft Store.
 Or, simply open the Microsoft Store on your PC and search for “ProRaster Scientific”.

-1. Download scenes from your data provider.
+1. Download scenes or tiles from your data provider.

 The Earth Observing Satellites acquire data in swaths called a “scene”.
 Each scene covers a static footprint on the Earth and the satellite will typically revisit that scene regularly and reacquire it many times over the life of the bird.
 This data is processed and then distributed to users as a package containing rasters for each spectral band and other information.
 This is a scene, and it is your starting point.
+A tile is a rectangular subset of a scene.

 You can download Landsat scenes for free from USGS Earth Explorer –